 - Sikh youth trained in anti-bullying presentations

-The Junior Sikh Coalition is going strong.
-Over five years, 58 high school and college students from the New York City area have participated in this youth leadership program since August, 2012.
-Some recent accomplishments include the publication of a youth-compiled “Nirbhau Nirvair: Poetry and Art Book” (No Fear, No Enemies); presenting anti-bullying workshops to hundreds of Sikh youth annually; a partnership with the White House and New York City Department of Education on anti-bullying efforts; hosting and speaking on panels against discrimination with partner organizations; continuing engagement with other youth minorities, like the Native American Shinnecock Youth; serving free meals (langar) to New York City shelters; organizing open mic nights; and volunteering at events such as the New York City Marathon.
+With seven consecutive years of programming, the Junior Sikh Coalition continues to remain a fierce program for youth.
+Since August 2012, 88 high school and college students from the New York, New Jersey, and Connecticut area have participated in this youth leadership program.
+Some accomplishments include the publication of a youth-compiled “Nirbhau Nirvair: Poetry and Art Book” (No Fear, No Enemies), presenting anti-bullying workshops to hundreds of Sikh youth annually, hosting women’s empowerment events for the sangat, developing a web-show that raises the Sikh profile, creating safe spaces for youth to discuss the stigma of mental health in our community, developing a partnership with the White House and New York City Department of Education on anti-bullying efforts, hosting and speaking on panels against discrimination with partner organizations, continuing engagement with other youth minorities, like the Native American Shinnecock Youth, serving free meals (langar) to New York City shelters, organizing open mic nights, volunteering at events such as the New York City Marathon, and working on their own original projects to make a difference in areas of social justice they are passionate about.

 How You Can Help